anna-st-40/image_tiling/README.md

 ![Original Image](demo_images/step_0.jpg)

 ### Step 1 - Pixelate image
-The image is pixelated by downscaling using the PIL resize function.
+The image is pixelated to 25×25 pixels by downscaling using the PIL resize function.
 ![Pixelated Image](demo_images/step_1.jpg)